Belikoff80/Home_task_281122/instruction_git.md

 Whe we get needs to move from commit to commit following functions are available:

 + checkout HEAD^
+##### to mave HEAD point for 1 step down to tree use following command.
+After action keep in mind do not forget saving pcedures
 + checkout HEAD~num